After countless sleepless nights, no time with your family, declined party invites….something special came into this world:

 Your copy has to educate, entertain and emotionally stir your prospects on the benefits of taking action before you can ask them to do it.
 Ask too early and you may get the reaction: “Why should I?”
 Then they may check out of your sales email entirely.

-This means that in many cases, you should only place CTAs at the end of your emails.
+This means that in many cases if you want a high conversion rate, you should only place CTAs at the end of your emails.
+I would also use a conversion rate tool to measure and optimize the conversion so that you have data on which CTAs are converting better vs. others.
 Here’s an example of a recent sales email Joanna from Copy Hackers sent.
 She told a long story before asking readers to take action (click on a link) at the end:

 C. Don’t ask your audience questions they may answer no to.